Bryan Avila: 2014

+Tenure

-During his first term in office, Avila authored pieces of legislation such as providing a property-tax exemption for low-income seniors, streamlining the tax appeals process, establishing in-state tuition for all active duty service members, reforming HIV testing, and implementing distance requirements for Assisted Living Facilities.
+During his first term in office, Avila authored pieces of legislation such as providing a property-tax exemption for low-income seniors, streamlining the tax appeals process, establishing in-state tuition for all active duty service members, reforming HIV testing, and implementing distance requirements for assisted living facilities.
 In 2016, Avila ran for re-election and defeated Sevi Miyar, the Democratic nominee and a high school teacher.
-Avila was recognized for his accomplishments during his first term in office and received the endorsement of the Miami Herald.
+Avila was recognized for his accomplishments during his first term in office and received an endorsement from the Miami Herald.
 He went on to win 59% of the vote and was sworn in for his second term on November 22, 2016.

-Avila served as Majority Deputy Whip from 2016 to 2018 and as Speaker Pro Tempore from 2020 to 2022.
+Avila served as majority deputy whip from 2016 to 2018 and speaker pro tempore from 2020 to 2022.
 He chaired the Health Care Appropriations Subcommittee during the 2020–2022 term, which oversaw healthcare spending in the state budget.
-From 2016 to 2018, he was Alternating Chair of the Joint Committee on Public Counsel Oversight.
-He also held positions as Vice Chair of the Commerce Committee and served on committees including Appropriations, Redistricting, and Energy & Utilities.
+From 2016 to 2018, he was alternating chair of the Joint Committee on Public Counsel Oversight.
+He also held positions as vice chair of the Commerce Committee and served on committees including Appropriations, Redistricting, and Energy & Utilities.

-Campaign for the Miami-Dade County Commission

-Term limited from his house seat in 2022, Avila announced his candidacy for Miami-Dade County Commission District 6.
-The incumbent, longtime Commissioner Rebecca Sosa will also be term-limited making the seat open for the first time since Sosa won in 2001.
-Avila's only other opponent in the race is diversity consultant Ibis Valdes.
-However he would reverse his decision and instead run for the Florida Senate.